At some point, we have to hang things on the wall.

 Discover all you need to know about epoxy glue to understand which type of epoxy glue you need for your projects.

 Check out my in-depth article “How and when to use epoxy glue? | The N°1 clear guide”, and always use the right type of epoxy glue from now on.

 Step 4 | Finishing the base

-To make the sides even, I flattened them with the planer/thicknesser.
+To make the sides even, and bring them to the definitive width of the DIY spirit level, I flattened them with the planer/thicknesser.

 Step 5 | Assembling

-After finishing the edges with a 45-degree chamfer bit in my router, I was able to place the holders with wood glue.
+After finishing the edges with a 45-degree chamfer bit in my router, I was able to place the holders into the DIY spirit level.

 Step 6 | Installing the rubber caps

-To protect the ends of the spirit level from impact, I applied a rubber cap.
+To protect the ends of the DIY spirit level from impact, I applied a rubber cap on each end.

 After pre-drilling holes and making a countersunk hole in the rubber, I attached these caps to the ends with contact glue.